navasikya06/kaggle-car-price/README.md

 - Other model tests: stacking regressor, feature importance, feature selection and extraction (PCA LDA KPCA)

 Method of evaluation: RMSE

-Gradient Boosted did the best on this dataset.
+Gradient Boosted model did the best on this dataset to predict car prices.